Collecting Personal Information

 Generation Squeeze complies with CASL and we are committed to making sure you only get the emails that you want from us.
 You can stop receiving email at any time by unsubscribing.
 Alternatively, you can request to be removed from our list by calling 250-661-7112 or emailing email@example.com

-Generation Squeeze may at times send Commercial Electronic Messages, e.g. messages relating to our Benefits program; with regards to this policy we define Commercial Electronic Messages (CEM) to be electronic messages that have as one of their purposes an encouragement to participate in a commercial activity, including messages that include:
+Generation Squeeze may at times send Commercial Electronic Messages, e.g. messages relating to our Perks program, which we've put together to try to save our Members time and money; with regards to this policy we define Commercial Electronic Messages (CEM) to be electronic messages that have as one of their purposes an encouragement to participate in a commercial activity, including messages that include:

 (a) offers to purchase, sell, barter or lease a product, goods, a service, or land;